2017 Jakarta bombings: Perpetrators

 DNA test were conducted by the police with the results to be announced within 1 – 2 weeks.
 According to officials, the bodies of the perpetrators were heavily mutilated and barely recognizable.

 During the examination of body of the suspected perpetrators, police found a receipt of the purchase of pressure cooker.
 This confirmed that the bombs were IEDs, being pressure cookers packed with explosive materials.
 The perpetrators purchased the pressure cookers on 22 May, two days before the attack, in a department store in Padalarang, Bandung.

 On 25 May, a house in Cibangkong, Bandung was raided by police.
 The house was suspected to be the house of one of the suspected attackers.
 The raid was conducted at 07:30 local time.
 Police transported the attacker's wife and children to a nearby police station.
 Police secured the area and took several documents and books, including several 'Islamic books'.
 The police identified the first perpetrator of the attack, the owner of the house, as Ichwan Nurul Salam.

-Police didn't immediately link the attack to the previous attack in Cicendo, Bandung, but evidence from the blast site indicated that the attack had a major connection with the attack in Bandung.
+Police did not immediately link the attack to the previous attack in Cicendo, Bandung, but evidence from the blast site indicated that the attack had a major connection with the attack in Bandung.
 Police also stated that Salam's wife had been introduced to Salam by the Cicendo attacker Agus.
 Agus was arrested in Bandung in March 2017 on suspicion of terrorism, as being involved in the Purwakarta terror plot.

 On the same day, the police announced that they suspected that both the attackers had a connection with ISIS.
 They added that the attackers probably had connections with Jamaah Anshar Daulah (JAD), an ISIS-linked terror group in Indonesia.
 Analysis by the police revealed that the target of the attack was the police, while Jamaah Anshar Daulah were known to have always attacked and terrorized the Indonesian National Police.